 The walled garden has recently been renovated and replanted and is now open to the public for the first time in many years.
 The Georgian coach house, a huge grade II listed building, now houses a café and exhibition centre.
 There is currently a large display on the Chorley Pals and World War I on show there.

 Site visited by A. and S. Bowden 2014

 Opening Times: Entry to all of the buildings is free.
 Note that the Hall has more restricted opening than the Coach House and Walled Garden (see below)

 Astley Hall : Every Saturday and Sunday 12 noon- 4.30 pm.
 (During the school holidays the hall is open Mondays, Tuesdays and Wednesdays 12 noon-4.30 pm)

 Coach House and Walled Garden : Every day 9.30 am- 4.30 pm

-Website for Astley Hall (click on link below)
+A brand new website for Astley Hall has been recently launched (click on link below)

 Parking: Parking is free at the car park in Astley Village